FlyAboveGrass/note/英语/文章/文章副本/Going downtown or to the ’burbs? Nope. The exurbs are where people are moving.md

 The rapid growth of ====far-flung==== ==exurbs== is an after-effect of the COVID-19 ====pandemic==,== according to the Census Bureau, as rising housing costs drove people further from cities and remote working allowed many to do their jobs from home at least part of the week.

-Polk County’s Hispanic population has grown from one-fifth to more than one-quarter of the overall population over the past five years, driven by Puerto Rican migration from the island after 2017’s Hurricane Maria and then from New York during the ====pandemic==.==
+Polk County’s Hispanic population has grown from one-fifth to more than one-quarter of the ==overall== population over the past five years, driven by Puerto Rican migration from the island after 2017’s Hurricane Maria and then from New York during the ====pandemic==.==

 FILE - A tongue-in-cheek sign referencing what someday might be the heart of the sprawling metro areas of Orlando and Tampa is seen, installed by a private landowner, along Interstate 4 in Polk City, Fla., Oct.
 24, 2002.
 (AP Photo/Peter Cos====grove,==== File)